×

 ➜ Car park Svörtuloft lighthouse

-On our way back, we stopped at the wreck of the Sæljós GK-2 ship, located in Sandgerði.
-I love photographing shipwrecks, and this one is accessible on foot.
-Paolo even climbed a ladder to explore the wreck from the inside, while I took photos of the wreck during sunset and blue hour, with the sky turning a beautiful pink and purple hue.
+On the way back, we stopped at the wreck of the Sæljós GK-2 in Sandgerði.
+I’ve always loved photographing shipwrecks, and this one was accessible on foot.
+Paolo climbed the ladder to explore the structure, while I captured the scene at sunset and blue hour.
+The sky was painted in pink and purple hues, adding a surreal touch to the composition.

 ➜ Car park Sæljós GK-2 from SANDGERÐI